 6. Emotional upset/shock:

 Remember the Beatrix Potter tale of the sleeping bunnies and lettuce?
 Turns out it's fact rather than fiction!
-That's because lettuce is a natural soporific and the milky sap in lettuce contains an opium-like substance called lactucin that can help induce sleep and relaxation safely and naturally.
-Chamomile tea is also wonderfully calming and handy for those nights when you (or the kids) cannot get any shut-eye.
+That's because lettuce is a natural soporific and the milky sap in lettuce contains an opium-like substance called lactucin that can help induce sleep and relaxation safely and naturally. chamomile tea is also wonderfully calming and handy for those nights when you (or the kids) cannot get any shut-eye.
 It's known to help provide a good 8 hours of sleep as it has natural sedative properties, which can relax nervous tension.
 Warm milk must be the most well-known sleep inducer, and it's no surprise: it contains Tryptophan, which is the same ingredient in turkey meat that makes everyone sleepy after Christmas dinner!
 Make sure you drink it warm - it will raise your body temperature a few degrees higher to trigger the slowdown response we have on warm days to relax.

 Headaches tend to strike at the best of times, but there are some quick, easy home remedies: try a tea made with rosemary (a known brain booster and helpful herb to promote blood flow around the brain), with mint and lavender (for it's calming properties).
 You can also add ginger for that extra zing of effectiveness.
 Rosemary essential oils, diluted, can also help: To relieve headache pain, dab a drop or two of rosemary essential oil (diluted in water) on each temple and on your forehead.
 Rub gently into the skin, then sit quietly for several minutes.
 Just why does rosemary help?
 A 2010 study found that rosemary contains carvacrol, a substance that acts as a COX-II inhibitor, just like ibuprofen, but without the side effects!

-When you're feeling run down or find that mid-afternoon slump at work, try a ginger and rosemary tea with raw honey (obtainable from the Feelgood Health shop) - it works like a charm to get your energy levels up to scratch again!
+When you're feeling run down or find that mid-afternoon slump at work, try a ginger and rosemary tea with natural organic raw unprocessed honey (obtainable from the Feelgood Health shop) - it works like a charm to get your energy levels up to scratch again!
 This is because rosemary stimulates the mind and increases circulation, and can help to provide a quick, lasting lift of energy, while ginger brings natural alertness to the remedy.
 In winter, brew a flask and keep it at work, in summer let it cool and add ice cubes and a dash of lemon or citrus fruit for added zest!

 Conventional worm medication can be a harsh assault on the digestive system, so if you're wary then try 'Wilde als' (also known as wormwood) prepared in a tea.
 Preliminary research suggests wormwood may have activity against a number of parasites: Ascaris lumbricoides, Plasmodium, Schistosoma mansoni, and Giardia.
 It's effectiveness is due to the fact that wormwood contains sesquiterpene lactones, which are thought to weaken parasite membranes.
 If you can stomach it, add Garlic (Allium sativa) which has been found to have activity against common roundworm parasites.
 You can also add cloves to the Wilde als tea.
 Wormwood can be found in liquid extract, or capsule form, however please note: the pure oil is considered toxic and should not be ingested.